- Applying to the Law School

 Welcome to the Rutgers–Newark Law School Community!
 We are a school deeply proud of our reputation for academic excellence, the diversity of our faculty and student body, the accomplishments of our public interest programs, and our history of producing lawyers dedicated to social justice and excellence in the profession.

-On this page, as the 2014-2015 academic year progresses you will find information about the academic program, orientation schedule, fall class schedule, tuition and related costs, links to campus information about various aspects of student life, and documentation you will need to complete as an entering student.
+On this page, as the 2014-2015 academic year progresses you will find information about the academic program, orientation schedules, fall class schedule, tuition and related costs, links to campus information about various aspects of student life, and documentation you will need to complete as an entering student.

 If you have any questions along the way, please do not hesitate to contact us.